dbrugne/donut/README.md

 * Online / find user - done!
 * Secure MongoDb and install on production - done!
 * Get and store userId on connect on client side on connect - done!
-* Add anchor by room, that change when selecting another room, could be shared with people
+* Add anchor by room, that change when selecting another room, could be shared with people - done!
 * Add user count on "room search" and "room tab"

 v6:
 * (try) Extend the "room box" to include the user list

 v7:
+* (refactor) Database on MongoDb
 * User account: photo, bio, town
 * A page per room (as for user)
-* (refactor) Database on MongoDb
 * (social) Facebook Login + Invite your friends + page Facebook

 v8: